-2.11 Loads during the pipeline installation under keeping of standard environmental conditions (wind, waves, water and air temperatures) and installation procedure are determined depending on the laying method and environmental conditions.
+- 2.11 Loads during the pipeline installation under keeping of standard environmental conditions (wind, waves, water and air temperatures) and installation procedure are determined depending on the laying method and environmental conditions. - 2.12 The strength of a steel subsea pipeline shall be checked for the effect of seismic loads.